devopness/devopness/docs/users/subscriptions/faq/index.md

 ## What happens when I run out of credits?
 If you run out of credits you can keep using Devopness to manage your environment resources and all features on your paid plans will remain accessible.

-However, new actions will not be able to be created in your projects until you add credits to your account.
+However, new actions will not be created in your projects until you add credits to your account.

 For more information, see:
 - [How do I add credits to my account?](#)